 Medicines called antihistamines work well for treating allergy symptoms.
 They may be used when symptoms do not happen often or do not last long.
 Be aware of the following:

-• Antihistamine nasal sprays work well for treating allergic rhinitis.
-Ask your doctor if you should try these medicines first.
+- Antihistamine nasal sprays work well for treating allergic rhinitis.
+Ask your provider if you should try these medicines first.

 CORTICOSTEROIDS

-• Many brands are available.
-You can buy four brands without a prescription.
-For all other brands, you will need a prescription from your doctor.
+- Many brands are available without a prescription.
+For specific brands, you may need a prescription from your provider.

 DECONGESTANTS